fcollova/sissim/README.md

 ## Usage
-Neph: number of rpoch to run
+Neph: number of Epoch to run

 G1,G2: Centrality row vectors of two networks